PelionIoT/connected-lights-cloud/docs/7_updates.md

 Replace `YOUR_ENDPOINT_NAME` with the endpoint name in Device Management.

-Inspect the logs on the device (via a serial monitor) to see the firmware update progress (this may take a few minutes).
+Inspect the logs on the device (via a serial monitor) to see the firmware update progress.
+(This may take a few minutes.)
 It looks similar to:

 ```
 Mbed Bootloader